istvanpercsi/trust_is_good_control_is_better/README.md

 Hexagonal architecture (other words, ports and adapter architecture) is a software design pattern, where the units are loosely coupled, and they are so independent of each other as they can.
 Business logic (Service) is in the central place, it is independent of the other units of program.
 The other units can be called as ports or adapters.
 The adapters can be split to _input_ and _output_ adapters.

-- input adapters can call and only can call service layer.
+- input interfaces(adapters, ports) can and only can call service layer.
 Input adapters can be for example: controllers, message queue consumers, etc.
-- output adapters can be called from service layer via dependency inversion principle, so we can be sure that the servcie layer is independent of output adapters.
+- output adapters can and only can be called from service layer via dependency inversion principle, so we can be sure that the servcie layer stays independent of output adapters.
 It means interfaces are defined in service layer, but the implementation itself is in adapter.
 Output adapters can be: DB layer, message queue producers, external clients, etc.

 ### Strongly typed implementation